danieltenev97/Movie-SPA-Application/README.md

   -login/register user
   -Add a new movie
   -Show all movies
-  -Show only current user’s movies
+  -Show only current userâ€™s movies
   -delete movie
   -edit movie
   -buy ticket for a movie